emberjs/website/source/blog/2018-11-23-the-emberjs-times-issue-74.md

 Thankfully, **the amazing [@toddjordan](https://github.com/toddjordan)** has provided a great fix for this.
 He has switched the Google Maps part out of `super-rentals` and replaced it with the free alternative Leaflet Mapbox.

-Thanks a lot of all of the hard work on this, [@toddjordan](https://github.com/toddjordan) ❤️
+Thanks a lot for all of the hard work on this, [@toddjordan](https://github.com/toddjordan) ❤️

 ---